Browserbase MCP Server logo

 What is Puppeteer?

-Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium programmatically.

 What is Stagehand?